SalishSeaCast/NEMO-Cmd/docs/index.rst

 .. _NEMO: http://www.nemo-ocean.eu/
 .. _NEMO-Cmd package: https://bitbucket.org/salishsea/nemo-cmd

-The :kbd:`NEMO-Cmd` package is a Python 2/3 package.
+The :kbd:`NEMO-Cmd` package is a Python 3 package.
-It is developed with Python 3.6 and tested under Python 2.7 and 3.6.
-It should work under Python 2.7, 3.4, 3.5, and 3.6.
+It is developed and tested under Python 3.7 and should work with Python 3.5 and later.

 Contents